 Blog: November, 2013

 I like silver components because they look better with wear.
-This job used old stock Shimano hubs a customer found and mailed in for wheelbuilding.
+This job used old stock Shimano hubs a rider found at a swap meet.
 On one hand the hubs are showing their age, which is to say they’ve developed some patina.
 They look great.
 On the other hand I found a dented dustcover on the front hub, which prevented ideal adjustment.
 Nothing I haven’t seen before — I was able to repair the hub and finish the build.
 The rims are H Plus Son Archetypes in polished silver.
 These rims are a little bright but will wear to look just like the hubs.
 I recently compared box section polished rims but Archetypes are my jam.
 They’re lighter and stronger and look sweet.

 But wait there’s more!
 This is another take on the same rim.
 I built this wheelset using lighter White Industries T11 hubs, fewer butted spokes and orange aluminum nipples.